nci/scores/docs/paper.md

 | **[Statistical Tests](https://scores.readthedocs.io/en/latest/included.html#statistical-tests)** 	|Tools to conduct statistical tests and generate confidence intervals.                 	| Diebold-Mariano [@Diebold:1995] with both the [@Harvey:1997] and [@Hering:2011] modifications.
 |
 | **[Processing Tools](https://scores.readthedocs.io/en/latest/included.html#processing-tools-for-preparing-data)**        	|Tools to pre-process data.                 	|Data matching, Discretisation, Cumulative Density Function Manipulation. |

-Additionally, `scores` has an area specifically to hold emerging scores which are still undergoing research and development.
-This provides a clear mechanism for people to share, access and collaborate on new scores, and be able to easily re-use versioned implementations of those scores.

 ## Use in Academic Work